abeldekat/lazyflex.nvim/README.md

 ## Features

+- Easier troubleshooting/testing without modifying your configuration.
+- When creating an issue, facilitates writing a concise reproducible configuration.
 - Enable/disable multiple plugins by keyword from one central location.
 - Define and use presets for your own configuration, optionally using a plugin container like **LazyVim**.
 - Has presets for each plugin module in [**LazyVim**](https://github.com/LazyVim/LazyVim).
-- Has options to skip loading the configuration modules **LazyVim** provides.
+- Has options to skip loading the configuration modules provided by **LazyVim**.
-- Easier troubleshooting without modifying any configuration.
-- When creating an issue, facilitates writing a concise reproducible configuration.

 ## Requirements